Seafood skewer stalls at Tsukiji Outer Market in Tokyo

 What's Still There: The Outer Market

 The outer market occupies a compact grid of narrow lanes just south of the former inner market site.
 It's walkable in 20 minutes if you're in a hurry, but I've never met anyone who could get through it that fast.
 There's too much to see, smell, and taste.
-Over 400 shops and restaurants are packed into these few blocks, and the density is part of the charm.
+Roughly 460 shops and restaurants are packed into these few blocks, and the density is part of the charm.
 You'll turn a corner and find yourself face-to-face with a vendor slicing a tuna head the size of a small dog, or a grandmother grilling tamagoyaki on a rectangular pan that's older than you are.

 The types of businesses here fall into a few categories.
 Fresh seafood shops sell everything from whole fish to prepared sashimi, uni boxes, and dried goods like katsuobushi (bonito flakes) and kombu (kelp).
 Kitchen supply stores carry Japanese knives, ceramics, lacquerware, and cooking tools.
 Many of these shops have been supplying professional chefs for generations.
 Food stalls and street vendors grill scallops, squid, and wagyu skewers to order, fill paper cups with fresh uni and ikura, and hand you sticks of golden tamagoyaki still warm from the pan.
 And then there are the sit-down restaurants, ranging from tiny sushi counters with six seats to proper seafood restaurants serving elaborate kaisendon (seafood rice bowls) and set meals.